hollyfwei/rabble/RESUBMISSION.md

 Rubric Item (1) : rabble-fixture.json file has errors that prevent it from loading Passwords were adjusted to hashed passwords for users.
 Fixed password for user chris.

+# HW4 RESUBMISSION

+Rubric Item (1) : Submitting POST request in API.md fails or does not create a post.
+  Was having an issue with verifying the user because there was no authentication and my code was attempting to get the user from the request, now the user can be specified in the post field.